AlxHnr/CRegion/README.md

 ```

 Objects allocated by the pool can have destructors.
 To do so, two callbacks
-have to be provided to the mempool.
+can to be provided to the mempool.

 The first one will be called when destroying objects explicitly by using
 `CR_DestroyObject()`.
 This callback is allowed to handle errors by calling